An emergency repair is considered to be any fault which carries the risk of immediate injury or health risk to people or major damage to property.

 The Housing Ombudsman Service (HOS)

 If they are not satisfied following the outcome of their appeal then Aspire’s Housing customers have the right to progress their complaint to the Housing Ombudsman Service.
-(This does not apply to customers of PM Training or Realise).
+(This does not apply to customers of Achieve Training or Realise).

 The Housing Ombudsman can be contacted at: